rticulate/import/README.md

 separate entity in the search path (@lionel suggests naming them "pied-à-terres", meaning living units some distance away from primary residence), which by default is named "imports".
 It is therefore also easy to get rid of them again with `detach("imports")`.
-The main point is that it is *clear* which functions will be used and where they come from.
-It's niteworthy that there is nothing special going on, the `import::from` function is only a convinient wrapper around `get` (as is `:::`) and `assign`.
+The main point is that it is **clear which functions will be used and where they come from**.
+It's noteworthy that there is nothing special going on: the `import::from` function is only a convinient wrapper around `get` (as is `:::`) and `assign`.